RoboMaster-Club/Swerve_Standard/README.md

 ### how to use
 - build: [Termimal]->[Run Task...]->[build task].
 ShortCut [Ctrl+Shift+B]
 - debug: navigate to Run and Debug in vscode with [Strl+Shift+D], select the launch task, and run debug.
 Shortcut [F5].

+# Common Issue
+## 1. windows fails to initializing cmsis-dap debugger.
+Solution: Go to device manager and uninstall the usb device (probably having some error message in the list).
+Unplug and plug in the debugger again.